bitstadium/HockeySDK-Cordova/README.md

 Attaches arbitrary metadata to the next crash report in order to provide more context about the user's state.
 Subsequent calls to this method will "merge" the metadata together into a single JavaScript object that will be sent along with the next crash report.

-__Parameters__:
+#### Parameters

-* **successCallback** - Function that will be triggered when the metadata has been successfully added.
+1. **successCallback** - `Function` that will be triggered when the metadata has been successfully added.

-* **errorCallback** - Function that will be triggered when adding the metadata failed for some reason.
+2. **errorCallback** - `Function` that will be triggered when adding the metadata failed for some reason.

-* **metaData** - A JavaScript object that describes the metadata (i.e. properties and values) that you wuold like to attach to the next crash report.
+3. **metaData** - A JavaScript object that describes the metadata (i.e. properties and values) that you wuold like to attach to the next crash report.

 ### hockeyapp.feedback